mattermost/docs/source/deployment/advanced-permissions.rst

 When you use this permission scheme:

-- The System Scheme permissions no longer apply.
+- The permissions granted in a Team Override Scheme apply only in the teams which are assigned to the scheme.
-- Permissions set in a Team Override Scheme apply to all Members, Channel Adminstrators, and Team Administrators.
+- The System Scheme does not apply to teams that are added to a Team Override Scheme.
 - Teams can only belong to one Team Override Scheme.

 You can access the Team Override Scheme interface in **System Console > User Management > Permissions > Team Override Schemes** (or **System Console > Advanced Permissions > Permissions Schemes > Team Override Scheme** in versions prior to 5.12).